tristanbatchler/tbat.me/_posts/2022-11-20-godot-python-mmo-part-1.md

 You don't need to worry about any of the other functions for now.
 A lot of them are overrides of the parent `WebSocketServerProtocol` function, but all help let us focus on our state functions like `PLAY`.
 Functions in this file will load data up for us by adding a sender-packet pair into a queue each time data is received.
 Then, each tick, the protocol calls our state function with the first sender-packet pair from the queue, ready for processing.

 ### Putting it all together
 We need a central authority to create all our protocols and let them handle their clients.
 We call this a protocol **factory**, and is the main entry point for our server program.
-To finish up our server boilercode, create `__main__.py` in the `server` folder.
+To finish up our server boilerplate, create `__main__.py` in the `server` folder.
 Your project structure should look like this now:
 * `server/`
     * `venv/`
     * `__main__.py`